-This is an English summary of recent wage settlements and the new pension agreement for the public sector.
+This is an English summary of the 2018 wage settlements and the new pension agreement for the public sector.

 The state sector

 All members of Forskerforbundet working in universities and university colleges are state employees.
 The wage settlement in the state sector was taken to a compulsory mediation, as the parties were not able to agree on a new basic collective agreement through the initial negotiations.
 On the 24th of May, sixteen hours past the original deadline, the mediators presented a settlement that the parties could finally agree on.